ophian/ophian.github.io/_posts/2024-10-31-Serendipity-Styx-4.5.0-released.md

   - Multi-fixes for type cared precision
   - Improved some description and explanation constants in language files
   - Backported some Smarty security changes from upcoming Styx 5
-  - Allow RichText Editor comments only as an extension of general usage
+  - [Authenticated Users] Allow RichText Editor comments only as an extension of general usage
   - Improved searchTerm filter preparations and the Serendipity sendMail standard compliance
   - Fixed some media IPTC meta field data values and better catch networking connect return errors
   - Improved installer messaging when using the tar installer file for owner:group mismatch